MaxTheMooshroom/MaxTheMooshroom.github.io/splice/index.md

 picking up new knowledges and better ways of doing things as I go.
 Here is an outline for each of my iterations and what I hope to accomplish with each one.

+During iteration 3 I'll be working with a team on a small but very polished tech demo.
+You can see the roster [here](/splice/demo_roster)!

 ### Iteration 1
 For each API in the first iteration I will do the following:<br>
 :black_square_button: OpenGL    :black_square_button: DirectX11    :black_square_button: Vulkan